BirenderPanwar/EVA4_Phase1/session15/s15_qualifier/README.md

   * Timing Profiling for training
   * How to speedup data loaded

-## Let's walk throuhg on each component in details
+## Let's walk through on each component in details

 ### Custom Dataset Class, DepthMapDataset.py[(Link)](utils/DepthMapDataset.py):